kqarryzada/TF2-NeoDefaults/docs/More-Info.md

 ## The log file
 Computers are complex machines, and it's possible that you could run into problems while trying to run the installer.
 To help diagnose these, the installer writes its operations to a log file.
-This is usually stored in `C:\ProgramData\NeoDefaults\log.txt`.
-If you open the file, it will look something like:
+This is stored under the `NeoDefaults` folder in `ProgramData`.
+You can get to the ProgramData folder by opening the start menu and typing `%ProgramData%`.
+If you open the log file, it will look something
+like:
 ```
 Logfile initialized on: 5/18/2020 11:26:44 PM
 Version 1.0.0